simesy/satis/README.md

 required to build the GovCMS distribution.
 All the modules available in this packagist have been reviewed and curated.

+## Maintenance

+Currently, updating is manual but could be automated with new GovCMS releases.

+1. When there is a new version of govcms/govcms8 or govcms/require-dev, the Satis needs rebuilding.

+2. If it's a new version of the distribution, copy `satis-govcms-betaX.json` to a new file.
+Review the file.

+3. Review the `ahoy build-production` command in `.ahoy.yml` and update file references if needed.

+4. Run `ahoy build-production`.
+This will update the static satis files in /app

+5. Commit changes, including /app

+6. Git push.
+This will build GovCMS in Gitlab (see `.gitlab-ci.yml`).

 ## Benefits

 1. The limited use of this packagist ensures that a project is GovCMS platform